SSDD-2025/Grupo-16/README.md

   </tbody>
 </table>

+>[!IMPORTANT]
-__Important note:__ We have the guarantee that ID's are no repeated even when deletions are made because we use `@GeneratedValue(strategy = GenerationType.AUTO)` over every ID.
+>We have the guarantee that ID's are no repeated even when deletions are made because we use `@GeneratedValue(strategy = GenerationType.AUTO)` over every ID.
 This strategy does not recycle IDs.
 If the strategy changes, then deletion methods should also be changed.